IRicTheCoder/GuuFramework/.features/guu.md

   - *`Guu/Saves`* - Currently is not being used, but will contain the current save files (copies of the ones in the appdata), and will contain Guu specific files.

 ### Addon Libraries
-Any library (.dll file) present inside *Guu/Libraries* will be loaded into the game as an addon library, this is useful to add new modules to Guu.
+Any library (`.dll` file) present inside *Guu/Libraries* will be loaded into the game as an addon library, this is useful to add new modules to Guu.
 This can also be used for the same purpose as the *Core Mods* from *Minecraft Forge*.

 - Allows modders to create new modules for Guu.
-- If the module contains a class that inherits from IAddonLoad, a call to that class will be done when loading the addon library.
+- If the module contains a `class` that inherits from `IAddonLoad`, a call to that `class` will be done when loading the addon library.

 ### Crash Handler
 The crash handler taps into the system to catch all and any crash that might occur inside the game, no exception/crash will be uncaught unless it occurs outside the normal runtime of the game, that is a limitation that can't be worked around at the moment.

 - Can capture any crash caused by the game, a mod or unity itself.
-- Provides a crash report with important info (found in *`Guu/Reports`*)
+- Provides a crash report with important info (found in *`Guu/Reports`*).
-- Will display a UI when the game crashes to show the crash report generated
+- Will display a UI when the game crashes to show the crash report generated.
-  - Allows to easily open the Log files to check what happened
+  - Allows to easily open the Log files to check what happened.
-  - You can also copy the report text diretly to your clipboard
+  - You can also copy the report text diretly to your clipboard.
-  - There is a button to open the report folder
+  - There is a button to open the report folder.

-### Enum Injector
+### `Enum` Injector
 > **This feature is not available when using another mod loader to load your mods**

-This uses the Enum Fixer availabe in Eden, to add enum values during runtime.
-And will facilitate the injection of enums into the game without conflicting with other enum patchers from other loaders.
+This uses the `EnumFixer` available in Eden, to add `enum` values during runtime.
+And will facilitate the injection of any `enum` into the game without conflicting with other `enum` patchers from other loaders.

-- Injects using EnumFixer provided by Eden
+- Injects using `EnumFixer` provided by Eden.
-- Enums can only be injected into the game during the Initialization step of the mod, meaning that it is only usable inside the `ModMain.Init()` method
+- `Enums` can only be injected into the game during the Initialization step of the mod, meaning that it is only usable inside the `ModMain.Init()` method.
-- Allows for enums to be injected dynamically
+- Allows for any `enum` to be injected dynamically.
+- Can use `EnumInject` annotation to mark a `class` for `enum` injection.
+  - Will inject and set the `field` value to the inject one for any `field` of any `enum` type.
+  - `Fields` must be `static` and `readonly`
+  - `Fields` need to have the default value of `0`
+- If the `enum` name already exists, it will populate the `field` with the current value instead of making a new one.